 Online shopping is very convenient, so it’s no wonder that many shoppers prefer it.
 But how do you enhance the customer experience without a physical space?

 In ecommerce, it’s all about establishing a strong post-purchase experience, from offering fast and affordable shipping to putting extra care in the unboxing experience.

-The post-purchase experience relies heavily on the retail fulfillment process.
+The post-purchase experience relies heavily on the retail fulfilment process.
 Receiving a delivery is the first interaction that your customer has with your brand physically, so you want to leave them with a great first impression to help encourage a repeat purchase.

-What is the fulfillment experience?
+What is the fulfilment experience?

 When a customer clicks “buy,” the customer journey is not over.
 Though many online brands focus a lot of attention on the pre-purchasing experience, the post-purchase experience is what keeps customers hooked and coming back for more.

 It starts with establishing a communication process with your customers, starting with order confirmation.
-Once a customer makes a purchase, it’s important to provide any updates on estimated fulfillment and shipping time as soon as possible.
+Once a customer makes a purchase, it’s important to provide any updates on estimated fulfilment and shipping time as soon as possible.

 There are several ways to communicate order confirmation with your customers, whether it’s through a simple transactional email or sending a text message.